hphelion/documentation/hz.gettingstarted.md

 ###Create a subnet### {#Createasubnet}

-1. Click the "Subnet" tab in the "Create Network" pop-up screen. **Note**: If you click the "Create" button on the "Network" pop-up before setting up a "Subnet,"  You are prompted to specify a network address or turn off the option to create a subnet through an error message.
+1. Click the "Subnet" tab in the "Create Network" pop-up screen. **Note**: If you click the "Create" button on the "Network" pop-up before setting up a "Subnet,"  you are prompted to specify a network address or turn off the option to create a subnet through an error message.
 2. Enter the name of your subnet.
 3. Click in the "Network Address" box.
 The pop-up message states the network address is in Classless Inter-Domain Routing (CIDR) format; i.e.,  000.000.0.0/00.
 Enter the network address displayed: 192.168.0.0/24.
 4. Keep the IPv4 default in the "IP Version" box unless you know you have moved to IPv6.